HOMA-IR Reference Tool

-Estimate your insulin resistance index from fasting glucose and fasting insulin using the Homeostasis Model Assessment (HOMA-IR) formula.
+Estimate your insulin sensitivity using the Homeostasis Model Assessment (HOMA-IR) formula from fasting glucose and fasting insulin.
+A wellness reference for general tracking only — not a diagnostic tool.
 Supports mg/dL and mmol/L glucose units.

 ≥3.0

-HOMA-IR is a screening estimate, not a diagnostic test.
-Thresholds are population-specific — there is no single universal cutoff.
-Consult your healthcare provider to interpret this result in context.
+HOMA-IR is a wellness reference, not a diagnostic test.
+Reference ranges are population-specific — there is no single universal cutoff.
+Values in the above-typical ranges are commonly seen with reduced insulin sensitivity — discuss with your healthcare provider to interpret this result in context.

 What HOMA-IR Tells You

-HOMA-IR (Homeostasis Model Assessment of Insulin Resistance) is a mathematical estimate of how resistant your body's cells are to insulin.
-Insulin resistance occurs when the pancreas produces insulin normally but cells in the liver, muscle, and fat tissue no longer respond to it efficiently.
-The pancreas compensates by secreting more insulin — so both glucose and insulin may remain in a "normal" range while the underlying problem quietly progresses.
-HOMA-IR captures this dynamic: because it multiplies fasting glucose by fasting insulin, it rises even before either value crosses a clinical threshold individually.
+HOMA-IR (Homeostasis Model Assessment of Insulin Resistance) is a research-derived mathematical estimate of insulin sensitivity.
+The physiology it reflects: when cells in the liver, muscle, and fat tissue respond less efficiently to insulin, the pancreas tends to compensate by secreting more — so both glucose and insulin may remain in their reference ranges while subtle changes accumulate.
+HOMA-IR captures this dynamic by multiplying fasting glucose by fasting insulin, so the score rises even when neither value individually crosses a typical reference threshold.
+It is intended as a wellness reference rather than a clinical measure.

-The model was first described by Matthews et al. in 1985 in Diabetologia (28:412–419) and remains one of the most widely used surrogate markers of insulin resistance in epidemiological and clinical research.
+The model was first described by Matthews et al. in 1985 in Diabetologia (28:412–419) and is widely used in epidemiological and clinical research as a surrogate marker for insulin sensitivity.
 The gold standard measurement is the euglycemic hyperinsulinemic clamp, which is expensive and impractical outside a research setting.
-HOMA-IR provides a practical, low-cost alternative from a routine fasting blood draw.
-It is not a diagnostic test, but a signal worth discussing with your physician — particularly if it is trending upward over time.
+HOMA-IR provides a low-cost research-derived alternative from a routine fasting blood draw.
+It is not used clinically as a diagnostic test — clinical evaluation requires HbA1c, oral glucose tolerance testing, and assessment by a qualified healthcare provider.
+HOMA-IR can, however, be a useful self-tracking reference, particularly if you want to monitor trends over time.

 Reference Ranges and Their Limitations

-The table below shows commonly cited HOMA-IR interpretation categories.
-These ranges are derived from published literature and are widely used, but they are not universally standardised.
+The table below shows commonly cited HOMA-IR reference categories.
+These ranges are derived from published research literature and are widely cited, but they are not universally standardised and are not used to diagnose any condition.
 No single clinical guideline has formally adopted one cutoff for all populations.

 |---|---|

 - Diet.
-Diets high in refined carbohydrates, added sugars, and ultra-processed foods chronically raise fasting insulin.
-Lower-glycaemic, whole-food diets tend to improve insulin sensitivity over time.
+Research links diets high in refined carbohydrates, added sugars, and ultra-processed foods with chronically elevated fasting insulin.
+Lower-glycaemic, whole-food dietary patterns are associated with improved insulin sensitivity over time.

 - Physical activity.
-Both aerobic exercise and resistance training independently improve insulin sensitivity, often within days.
-Prolonged sedentary behaviour has the opposite effect.
+Both aerobic exercise and resistance training are associated with improved insulin sensitivity in published studies, often within days.
+Prolonged sedentary behaviour shows the opposite association.

 - Sleep.
-Even one week of restricted sleep (below 6 hours per night) can significantly elevate fasting insulin and HOMA-IR.
-Slow-wave sleep in particular is important for glucose regulation.
+Studies show that even one week of restricted sleep (below 6 hours per night) can elevate fasting insulin and HOMA-IR values.
+Slow-wave sleep in particular has been linked with glucose regulation.

-- Body weight and distribution.
-Excess visceral fat (abdominal obesity) is strongly associated with insulin resistance.
-Even modest weight loss of 5–10% of body weight can improve HOMA-IR meaningfully.
+- Body composition.
+Excess visceral fat (abdominal adiposity) is associated with reduced insulin sensitivity in research literature.
+Modest weight loss of 5–10% of body weight has been associated with meaningful HOMA-IR changes.

 - Stress hormones.
-Chronic psychological stress elevates cortisol, which antagonises insulin action and can raise fasting glucose and insulin independently of diet and exercise.
+Chronic psychological stress is associated with elevated cortisol, which research links to reduced insulin action and altered fasting glucose and insulin values independently of diet and exercise.

-Fasting insulin is not included in all standard blood panels, but it can usually be requested alongside a fasting glucose test.
-To obtain valid values for HOMA-IR, both measurements must come from a blood draw taken after a minimum 8-hour overnight fast — typically done in the morning before breakfast.
+Fasting insulin is not included in all standard blood panels but can usually be requested alongside a fasting glucose test.
+To obtain valid values for the HOMA-IR estimate, both measurements must come from a blood draw taken after a minimum 8-hour overnight fast — typically done in the morning before breakfast.
 Drinking water is permitted.
-If you are unsure whether your values were collected fasted, do not use them in this calculator, as fed-state insulin levels are substantially higher and would produce a misleading score.
+If you are unsure whether your values were collected fasted, do not use them in this tool, as fed-state insulin levels are substantially higher and would produce a misleading score.

-Testing is most relevant for people with risk factors for insulin resistance and metabolic dysfunction: excess abdominal weight, a family history of type 2 diabetes, polycystic ovary syndrome (PCOS), high triglycerides, low HDL cholesterol, elevated blood pressure, a history of gestational diabetes, or existing prediabetes.
-Tracking HOMA-IR over time — for example, before and after a dietary or lifestyle intervention — can provide useful feedback on whether insulin sensitivity is improving.
-It is also relevant for conditions including type 2 diabetes, prediabetes, and insulin resistance monitoring.
+Tracking HOMA-IR as a wellness reference may be of interest to people who already have factors associated with reduced insulin sensitivity in research literature: excess abdominal adiposity, a family history of metabolic conditions, polycystic ovary syndrome (PCOS), elevated triglycerides, low HDL cholesterol, elevated blood pressure, or a history of gestational metabolic changes.
+Tracking HOMA-IR over time — for example, before and after a dietary or lifestyle change — can provide self-tracking feedback on insulin sensitivity trends.
+Some related Health3 resources include blood test tracking for type 2 diabetes, blood test tracking for prediabetes, and blood test tracking for insulin resistance monitoring.
+None of this replaces clinical evaluation — please discuss any concerns with your healthcare provider.

 Related Biomarkers and Resources